-Thanks to effective diversification, our portfolios are in great shape for the future.
-Our extensive experience with mortgages and direct real estate investments contributes to our portfolios' stability, while our long track record in alternative asset classes like private equity helps us to pinpoint attractive, sustainable return opportunities for the foundations and their customers.
+Thanks to effective diversification, our portfolios are in very good shape for the future.
+Our extensive experience with mortgages and direct real estate investments contributes to our portfolios' stability, while our long track record in alternative asset classes like private equity helps us to pinpoint the best possible return opportunities for the foundations and their customers.
 On top of this, we rigorously employ a contemporary best-in-class approach.

 We systematically seek out the best investment style and the best asset managers for each asset class.
 This independent best-in-class approach allows us to find the best possible investment opportunities with the greatest potential to deliver returns for our customers.
 We take exactly the same approach with our own pension fund.
 We invest our customers' assets in accordance with the same principles used for our own staff's retirement assets.

 «We invest our customers' assets in accordance with the same principles used for our own staff pension fund.»

 It's been performing very well indeed.
 We've achieved strong growth in assets under management for third-party customers over the past three years, and the figure now stands at CHF 38.8 billion.
 Most of these customers are collective foundations and pension funds.
 Achieving satisfactory returns has become more and more challenging for them in recent years.
 Our many years of experience and our size allow us to provide them with excellent support in this problematic capital market environment.